-The war damaged Kaiser-Wilhelm- Gedächtnis-Kirche, with its mutilated spire, is one of the most iconic sites in West Berlin – located a short walk from the Zoologischer Garten and the train station that bears the same name.
-Badly damaged during the Second World War, this evangelical house of worship is known as the ‘Hohle Zahn’ (Hollow Tooth or Cavity) due to the appearance of the damaged steeple.
+The war damaged Kaiser-Wilhelm-Gedächtniskirche, with its mutilated spire, is one of West Berlin’s most iconic sites – located a short walk from the Zoologischer Garten and the train station that bears the same name.
+Due to the extensive damage to this evangelical house of worship – in particular the truncated steeple – the building is known locally as the ‘Hohle Zahn’ (Hollow Tooth or Cavity).

-The nickname could also be said to be a cheeky reference to the former German Imperial and Prussian royal family, the Hohenzollern, for whom this church was constructed back in 1895.
-The name of the church is a reference to the first German Emperor, Wilhelm I, chosen by his then ruling grandson, Wilhelm II, as a tribute to the man who had united Germany some 24 years earlier.
+This nickname could also be said to be a cheeky reference to the former German Imperial and Prussian royal family, the Hohenzollern, for whom this church was constructed back in 1895.
+The official name of the church being a reference to the first German Emperor, Wilhelm I, given to the building by his then ruling grandson, Wilhelm II, as a tribute to the man who had united Germany some 24 years earlier.

-Wilhelm II had initiated a programme of church building across the country, in an attempt to highlight traditional Christian values in Germany and counter the growing significance of the godless Socialist and Labour movements.
-The man – Franz Heinrich Schwechten – chosen to oversee the construction of this new lighthouse on one of Berlin’s busiest shopping streets, Kufürstendamm, was also responsible for the design of the largest train station in continental Europe – Berlin’s Anhalter Bahnhof.
+Wilhelm II had initiated a programme of church building across the country, in an attempt to highlight traditional Christian values in Germany and counter the growing significance of what he deemed the godless Socialist and Labour movements.
+The man he entrusted with this missionary project – Franz Heinrich Schwechten – had earlier been responsible for the design of the largest train station in continental Europe – Berlin’s Anhalter Bahnhof.

-When stepping inside the church today, it is hard not to immediately notice the dazzling ceiling mosaic that decorates the interior of the vestibule entrance – with the depiction of the royal procession of Prussian Kings and German Emperors.
+When stepping inside the church today, it is hard not to immediately notice the dazzling ceiling mosaic that decorates the interior of the vestibule entrance – with the depiction of the royal procession of Prussian Kings and German Emperors – cast centre-stage in the tumultuous parade of German history.
 Each suitably bearded and walking alongside their wives as a celebration of divine right.
-Executed by famous painter, Hermann Schaper, who would later decorate Aachen Cathedral, the mosaic – much like the rest of the building – was damaged during the war and shows its scars.
+Executed by famous painter, Hermann Schaper, who would later decorate Aachen Cathedral, the mosaic – much like the rest of the building – was damaged during the war and, as such, shows its scars.

 Berlin is now a majority non-believer city, as most people in the German capital do not profess a religion.
 Although around 66% of the country identifies as Christian, Berlin is a notable exception.